-Natural areas include forests, shrublands, grasslands, and wetlands.
-If open water is excluded from the Lake George land use breakdown, approximately 92 percent of the Lake George watershed remains as natural areas, 46 percent of which is "forever wild" state-owned Forest Preserve.
+As depicted in Figure 18, most of the watershed is forested.
+If open water is excluded from the Lake George land use breakdown, approximately 97% of the Lake George watershed remains as natural areas, 46% of which is "forever wild" state-owned Forest Preserve.
 Six of Lake George's 12 communities (Bolton, Hague, Lake George, Village of Lake George, Horicon, and Queensbury) have Adirondack Park Agency (APA)-approved land use plans.
+Figure 19 depicts septic system density and sewered areas within the watershed, based on NYS Tax Parcel data.